aurelia/aurelia.github.io-old/_harp/get-started.md

 </html>
 ```

 Yes, that's it.
 This is the only HTML page in our application.
 The head of the document is pretty straight forward.
-We simply link in our boostrap, font-awesome and custom stylesheets.
-It's the body of the application that's interesting.
+We simply link in our bootstrap, font-awesome and custom stylesheets.
+It's the body that's interesting.

+Let's start with the script tags.
+First we have _system.js_.
+This is our module loader.
+It's what loads the Aurelia library as well as your own code.
+Next we have _config.js_.
+This contains configuration for the loader.
+It's generated automatically whenever you execute a jspm command. jspm is our recommended client-side package manager.
+It provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.

+>**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
+You can implement your own loader and handle package management any way you want.
+However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach, so our default bootstrapper provides this behavior for you.

+Once we have our module loader and its configuration, we just load the `aurelia-bootstrapper` module with a call to `System.import`.
+When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
+In this case it will find that the body has an `aurelia-app` attribute.
+This tells the bootstrapper to load our _app_ view-model and it's view and then compose them as an aurelia applicatoin in the DOM.

+Wait a minute....we don't have an _app_ view-model or view.
+Ummm...WHAT NOW!?

+## Creating Your First Screen